huanlin/blogger-to-hugo/README.md

 3. Export posts from your Google Blogger site, rename it from "blog-yyyy-mm-dd.xml" to "blog.xml" and copy it to the project output directory, e.g. `bin\Debug\net452`.
 4. Run the application and see if there are html files generated under sub-directory "post."

+*Note:*

+- If you didn't rename your xml file to "blog.xml" (step 3), you'll need to add command line arguments when you run this application.
-*Note:* My blog posts are using images from Google Drive, so I don't need to download images files, and I simply commented those code.
+- My blog posts are using images from Google Drive, so I don't need to download images files, and I simply commented those code.